-Testing typically occurs in October.
-If you are provisionally selected, you must be present at Georgetown University on a Saturday in October for tests of your listening, reading, and writing abilities in English.
+Testing typically occurs in late September and early October.
+If you are provisionally selected for the 2022 program year, you must be present at only one of the following test dates in Washington, DC at the Center for Applied Linguistics: Saturday, September 25, 2021 or Saturday, October 2, 2021.
+Your English abilities in listening, reading, and writing plus basic computer skills will be tested.
 There will be no alternative date or location for these tests.
-You will need to pay for your own travel to Washington, DC.
+You will need to pay for your own travel to Washington, DC and there is no reimbursement.

-Your speaking and basic computer skills tests will take place at Georgetown University or another location in Washington, DC during the week before or the week after the Saturday testing.
-The EHLS Program will schedule these for you and will make every effort to accommodate your needs if you are traveling from out of town to take them.
+Your native language speaking test will take place remotely via webcam, during the weeks surrounding the test dates.
+The EHLS Program will schedule these for you and will make every effort to accommodate your needs.

 Description of the Tests

-All provisionally selected applicants will take 5 language tests and a basic computer skills test.
+All provisionally selected applicants will take 4 language tests.

 - English listening: This test is multiple-choice and takes 65 minutes.